hephaestus-compiler-project/thalia-popl-eval/README.md

 in the minimized test cases of our bug reports.
 Furthermore,
 we generate Figure 9
-and stores it at `figures/venn.pdf` in your host machine.
+and store it at `figures/venn.pdf` in your host machine.
 Run,
 the following command: